 - Any artwork applied on a sidewalk must be made of an anti-skid material.
 The material must comply with the ADA.

 - All artwork materials—such as paint, adhesive and other materials—should be designed for use in the proposed location and on the surface(s) to which it will be applied.
 Metro reserves the right to review and approve any materials or installation methods.

 - The applicant shall clean and prime surfaces prior to the application of materials unless this requirement is specifically waived in the agreement.

 - Paint and other materials shall be applied according to manufacturer’s instructions.

 - Ventilation channels on utility boxes shall not be covered with paint or other materials.

-- If artwork is tagged with graffiti or damaged within the time period approved in the Temporary Artwork agreement, Metro will contact the applicant to repair.
-The applicant has three (3) days from notification to abate graffiti and 30 days from notification to repair any other damage.
-If graffiti is not removed within three (3) days, Metro reserves the right to paint over the portion of the artwork where the graffiti is located.
+- If artwork is tagged with graffiti or damaged within the time period approved in the Temporary Artwork agreement, applicant should abate the damage as soon as possible.
+The applicant has seven (7) business days from notification to abate graffiti and 30 days from notification to repair any other damage.
+If repairs are not timely made, Metro reserves the right to paint over the portion of the artwork where the damage occurred or remove the artwork entirely.

-- Applicant/artist submits application form and required attachments to Metro Arts via Submittable.
+- Applicant submits application form and required attachments to Metro via online form.

-- If approved, applicant/artist to install artwork must submit signed agreement form and obtain any other required permits before installation can begin.
+- If approved, applicant/artist to install artwork must obtain any other required permits before installation can begin.